General Officer Biography

 2020 Wing Commander Executive Level Response Course, by correspondence

-2021 Air National Guard Commander Development Course, Washington, D.C.
+2021 ANG Commander Leadership Course, Washington, D.C.

 2021 Safety and Accident Investigation Board President Course, Washington, D.C.

-1. July 1991 - October 1992, Student Pilot Euro-NATO Joint Jet Pilot Training, Sheppard Air Force Base, Texas
+1. July 1991 - October 1992, Student, Pilot Euro-NATO Joint Jet Pilot Training, Sheppard Air Force Base, Texas

-2. October 1992 - March 1993, B2A Human Factors Engineer, 422nd Test & Evaluation Squadron, Edwards AFB, Calif.
+2. October 1992 - March 1993, B2A Human Factors Engineer, 422nd Test & Evaluation Squadron, Edwards AFB, Cal.

-3. March 1993 - June 1995, B2A Lead Flight Test Engineer, 422nd Test & Evaluation Squadron, Edwards AFB, Calif.
+3. March 1993 - June 1995, B2A Lead Flight Test Engineer, 422nd Test & Evaluation Squadron, Edwards AFB, Cal.

 4. June 1995 - February 1996, Student, F-16 RTU, 63rd Fighter Squadron, Luke AFB, Ariz.

-5. February 1996 - March 1996, Asst.
-Chief, Standardization and Evaluation, 13th Fighter Squadron, Misawa AB, Japan
+5. February 1996 - March 1996, A. Chief Standardization and Evaluation, 13th Fighter Squadron, Misawa AB, Japan

 6. March 1996 - October 1997, Chief of Plans and Mobility, 13th Fighter Squadron, Misawa AB, Japan